Explore this course:

 Advanced Research Topics

-This unit will develop the ability of students to acquire information through the medium of research seminars and published scientific papers.
-Students will attend Departmental research seminars and monitor the publication of new scientific papers relevant to their research area.
-They will also attend a journal club, in which they will present a recently published research paper and summarise the presentations of other students.
-Assessment of the unit will be on the basis of the journal club presentation and a series of short reports on research seminars, journal club presentations and newly published scientific papers.
+This unit will develop the ability of students to acquire information through the medium of research seminars and published scientific papers, and develop their critical analysis skills of research data.
+Students will attend research seminars and demonstrate their ability to summarise the information and reflect on their learning.
+They will also attend a journal club, in which they will present a recently published research paper that summarise the content and impact to other students.
+Assessment of the unit will be on the basis of the journal club presentation, a short report on the research seminars attended, and a formal examination testing the students' skills in data analysis and interpretation.

 15 credits